Protect Your Heart: Get Free Tests & Prevention

 Are you worried about heart disease?
 You can stop worrying and get checked to see how likely you are to get it -- for free.
 Under the Affordable Care Act, most health plans will offer you access to free tests for conditions that lead to heart disease.
-You'll also likely have free preventive services to help you focus on making your everyday habits heart-healthy, too.
+You could also get free preventive services to help you focus on making your everyday habits heart-healthy.

 Free Heart Disease Tests

-With most health insurance plans, you can receive free tests for these conditions without having to pay a copay, coinsurance, or even a deductible -- but the tests are used to help find conditions early, before you have symptoms.
+With most health insurance plans, you can receive free tests for these conditions without having to pay a copay, coinsurance, or even a deductible.
+These tests are used to help find conditions early, before you have symptoms.

 - High blood pressure.
 You have to have your blood pressure checked to know if it's high.
 You can't always feel high blood pressure.

 - High cholesterol .
 With a small sample of your blood, your doctor can check your good cholesterol called HDL and your bad cholesterol, called LDL.